-The Student Assistance Programme (SAP) is a free confidential counselling, support and information service, provided by Spectrum Life.
+The Student Assistance Programme (SAP) is a free confidential counselling, support and information service.
 All learners on full time, part time and distance education programmes are eligible to access the SAP service.

 The Student Assistance Programme (SAP) provides you and your family with emotional and practical support for concerns big or small.
 The SAP is available 24/7, 365 days a year covering areas such as: